telerik/maui-docs/controls/accordion/states.md

 ## Collapse All Items

-Through `CanCollapseAllItems` boolean property you can allow users to fully collapse the Accordion items.
+Through the `CanCollapseAllItems` boolean property you can allow users to fully collapse the Accordion items.
 If `CanCollapseAllItems` is enabled, clicking on the header of an expanded Accordion item will collapse it.

+## Expand Multiple Items

+Through the `CanExpandMultipleItems` boolean property you can allow users to expand more than one item.
+If `CanExpandMultipleItems` is enabled, clicking on the header of a collapsed accordion item will expand it, regardless of how many items are expanded.
+If `CanExpandMultipleItems` is disabled, the expansion of one item causes the collapse of a previously expanded accordion item.

 ## Example

-The snippet below shows how the `CanCollapseAllItems` property can be applied:
+The snippet below shows how the `CanCollapseAllItems`, `CanExpandMultipleItems` properties can be applied:

 <snippet id='accordion-key-features-xaml'/>